Catholic Charities USA: Services

+The CCUSA Volunteer of the Year Award, given annually since 1998, is granted to an individual who embodies the mission of CCUSA.
+Catholic Charities agencies across the U.S. nominate candidates for the award from nearly 300,000 volunteers.
+Past winners include Daisy "Estelle" Anderson, who created layettes for more than 10,000 families over the past thirty years.
+This includes creating crib linens, clothing, toys and diapers for newborns in need.

 Disaster relief

 In 1990, the U.S. Conference of Catholic Bishops commissioned CCUSA to respond to disasters in the United States.
 Relief and recovery services are provided at the local level by Catholic Charities agencies across the country.
 These agencies provide critical services including emergency food, shelter, direct financial assistance, counseling, and support.
 CCUSA's Disaster Operations coordinates the Catholic Church's response to disasters in the United States and grants relief funds to local Catholic Charities agencies to support their relief efforts.
 Catholic Charities has responded to disasters across the country, including the attacks on September 11, Hurricanes Katrina and Rita, the Gulf Coast oil spill, and the impact of Superstorm Sandy.

 Governance

-Catholic Charities USA is governed by a Board of Trustees, many of whom are lead local Catholic Charities agencies across the country.
-There are 160 member organizations nationwide, nearly one per diocese.
+Catholic Charities USA is governed by a Board of Trustees, many of whom lead local Catholic Charities agencies across the country.
+There are 167 member organizations nationwide, nearly one per diocese.